Mukaram01/industrial_robotics_simulation_platform/README.md

 ## Visualizing the UR5

-Once the meshes are in place, you can visualize the UR5 model in RViz:
+Once the meshes are in place, you can visualize the UR5 model in RViz.
+Running the following command now starts RViz automatically with a default
+configuration:

 ```bash
 ros2 launch ur5_robot_description display.launch.py